ZQuestClassic/zquestclassic.com/content/news/2023-10-19-announcing-2.55-final.md

 ### More GUI rewrites

 Some large components of the editor GUI still use the old GUI code.
-Some big ones we plan to recreate in the better GUI include the enemy editor and the screen warps dialog.
+Some big ones we plan to recreate in the better GUI include the enemy editor and the screen warps dialog

+### Enemy improvements

+Along with redesigning the enemy editor, we'll be looking at all the enemies and how additional customization can be provided for each.
+Please send Deedee best wishes in this endeavor.

-### Slopes v2
+### Slope polish

-Slopes came out a while ago, but Deedee plans to make them way better.
+Slopes are a pretty major addition, but there are flaws; the biggest being clipping.
+Deedee plans to take a look at them to give them a much-needed polish touchup.

+### JIT-compiled ZScript / ZASM

+Normally, ZASM (the result of compiling ZScript) is interpreted by the engine one instruction at a time in a virtual machine.
+This introduces a lot of overhead for things computers should be really fast at (like math).
+JIT (Just-In-Time) compilation is when an interpreted bytecode is compiled to machine instructions that your CPU can execute directly.
+There is already an experimental JIT compiler for ZASM in 2.55, but it is off by default.
+It offers [huge speed ups of 5-20x](https://github.com/ZQuestClassic/ZQuestClassic/blob/main/docs/jit.md).

+It hasn't been enabled by default yet because it currently requires compiling all scripts up front, or pausing the game when an uncompiled script is needed, which can introduce significant delays.
+With a bit more work, the JIT compiler will be made to compile in the background and swap out the ZASM interpreter when done compiling a script.
+Once the delays are removed, this will be enabled by default, and all scripts will become much faster.